dcheng728/dcheng728.github.io/(ced)jackson/1-intro to electrostatics/jackson_1_notes.md

-- [ ] 1.6
-- [ ] 1.10
-- [ ] 1.12
-- [ ] 1.13
+### mean value theorem

-- **mean value theorem:** In charge-free space, the value of the electrostatic potential at any point is the average of the potential over the surface of any sphere centered on that point. electrostatics = coulomb's law at various extents and contexts
+In charge-free space, the value of the electrostatic potential at any point is the average of the potential over the surface of any sphere centered on that point. electrostatics = coulomb's law at various extents and contexts
 - $\rho \rightarrow$  potential $\rightarrow \vec{E} \rightarrow$ force

+### electrostatic units and SI

 |ESU|SI|
 |--|--|